Countries Sign NAFTA Update

 Employers failing to strictly comply with FCRA requirements in conducting background checks continue to face expensive consequences.
 On November 16, 2018, the United States District Court for the Southern District of California approved a $1.2 million settlement of a class action lawsuit alleging violations of the FCRA filed against the popular pet supplies chain Petco.

-The FCRA requires employers conducting background checks on job applicants and employees to provide a written disclosure stating that a consumer report may be obtained for employment purposes, and to obtain written authorization from the job applicant or employee to obtain the report.
+The FCRA requires employers conducting background checks on job candidates and employees to provide a written disclosure stating that a consumer report may be obtained for employment purposes, and to obtain written authorization from the job candidate or employee to obtain the report.
 The disclosure must be made “in a document that consists solely of the disclosure,” which is commonly known as the “stand-alone” disclosure requirement.

 The Petco settlement applied to two categories of employees and prospective employees.
 The “Disclosure Class” consisted of more than 37,000 people who completed job applications that allegedly did not comply with the FCRA “stand-alone” disclosure requirement.
 The disclosure form on the application contained so-called extraneous information other than the disclosure and was allegedly embedded within the employment application.
 Within the Disclosure Class was the “Adverse Action Subclass,” which consisted of approximately 52 people who alleged that Petco took an adverse employment action after obtaining a consumer report without providing the required notice, a copy of the consumer report, and an opportunity to cure any inaccuracies.